 Configures the maximum duration of a TCP session time.
-A zero value prevents this function i.e. the TCP session is not released due to session duration time.
+A zero value prevents this function i.e., the TCP session is not released due to session duration time.

-The permitted values are between 0 seconds and 2 days.
+Values are between 0 seconds and 2 days.
 Default is zero.
 Minimum units handled are seconds.